utmittal/pyramidal-action-party/DevGuide.md

 It's nice if you also select a label indicating what the pull request is, though not essential.

+Finally, return to the Kanban board and move your card into the "Deployment" list.
+It should sit here until eventually merged onto the production branch.

 ### Reviewing Pull Requests
 On the GitHub repo, click 'Pull requests' to see pending requests and the assignee.
 It probably mostly won't matter who reviews any particular pull request (as long as it's not the same person who made it), so please review and merge